Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Conclusion

 In other words, if $\kappa=0$, it is purely for the complementary distribution of $\pi^-(U_t; \theta^-)$; and if $\kappa \to \infty$, $\pi^-(U_t; \theta^-)$ is no longer affected, so Reject MPC would revert to Forward MPC.

 With this extended definition, the simulations in Section~\ref{subsec:sim1} with three patterns for $\kappa=0, 1, 10^5$ are shown in Table~\ref{tab:ablation}.
-It is remarkable in $\kappa=0$ that \textit{reacher} failed because $\pi^-(U_t; \theta^-)$ and $\pi^+(U_t; \theta^+)$ are overlapped, rejecting the candidates that should be evaluated as the good ones.
-On the other hand, for $\kappa=10^5$, which is closer to Forward MPC, the performance of \textit{swimmer} is similarly low to Forward MPC.
+It is remarkable in $\kappa=0$ that \textit{reacher} failed because $\pi^-(U_t; \theta^-)$ and $\pi^+(U_t; \theta^+)$ were overlapped, rejecting the candidates that should be evaluated as the good ones.
+In contrast, for $\kappa=10^5$, which is closer to Forward MPC, the performance of \textit{swimmer} was similarly low to Forward MPC.

-From the above, it can be seen that adding $\pi^+(\mu^-; \theta^+)$ to the denominator moderately contributes to the versatile performance of Reject MPC.
+From the above, it can be seen that adding $\pi^+(\mu^-; \theta^+)$ to the denominator moderately contributes to the generalization of Reject MPC.
 As for the criterion for judging whether or not to reject the candidates near the center of the two overlapped distributions, the direction of inequality for them is a guideline: i.e. if $\pi^+(\mu^-; \theta^+)$ is smaller, it should be rejected; and if larger, it should be accepted.
 Therefore, $\kappa=1$ is a natural choice, as defined in eq.~\eqref{eq:policy_not_bad} implicitly without clarifying the existence of $\kappa$.

-\subsubsection{Choice of sample scales calculated}
+\bmsubsection{Choice of sample scales calculated}

 Next, the selection of the sample scales to be used for the calculation of $s_i$ defined in eq.~\eqref{eq:noise_strength} is investigated.
 Indeed, using the scales of the gradient itself is most direct, but from the viewpoint of faster implementation, it was better to derive the updated results without obtaining the gradient, so the gradient was not calculated explicitly in the implementation.
 In addition, the gradient scales need to be given for each component of $\theta^{+,-}$, wasting the computation and memory costs.